achower/eats/README.md

 * reCAPTCHA - for additional security

-Set up the application on Heroku, then set up your reCAPTCHA reCAPTCHA account here:
+Set up the application on Heroku, then set up your reCAPTCHA account here:
 * https://www.google.com/recaptcha/admin

 Then add your reCAPTCHA SITE and SECRET key variables to a file named .env (only works with 'dotenv-rails' gem):